x-board/x-board-protocol/docs/basics.md

 In several places in the protocol either the host or the client sends the length of a message or part of a message.
 This is always done in the same way.

 Initially, only the first byte is examined.
-If that byte isn't `DF`, `EF` or `FF`, the value is taken as the length. `DF` and `EF` are reserved values and simply shouldn't occur here.
+If that byte isn't `FD`, `FE` or `FF`, the value is taken as the length. `FD` and `FE` are reserved values and simply shouldn't occur here.
 If this byte is `FF`, the next byte is read and it's taken as the number of bytes that will be used to define the length.
 Then, that number of bytes are read and these bytes are combined Big-Endian and their combined value is used as the length.